Rogue trader Leeson gets Irish partnership as financial adviser

 Leeson has lived in Ireland for a decade, during which time he acted as chief executive at Irish soccer club Galway United.

-Since he arrived the Irish economy has unraveled under the weight of a massive property bubble and the country’s banks are struggling to deal with a mountain of bad debt.
+Since he arrived the Irish economy has unravelled under the weight of a massive property bubble and the country’s banks are struggling to deal with a mountain of bad debt.